 Coin Guides is a place for anything that is related to Bitcoin, Blockchain and Cryptocurrency.
 Since we started Coin Guides we’ve been posting so many tutorials and guides for crypto newbie’s.
 Also we are trying to improve this site by adding more new features.
-One feature which we recently implemented is Live Coin watch where users can see Cryptocurrency live charts while reading our guides and tutorials.
+One feature which we recently implemented is crypto market cap where users can see cryptocurrency live charts while reading our guides and tutorials.

 Market Capitalization, Circulating Supply and Volume

 Before getting into trading Crypto currencies you must first understand the significance of market cap, supply and volume.
 These are the three factors that determines the coins rank and popularity.
 For better understanding of crypto market values let’s consider this top three crypto currencies as an example.

 Values are taken by the time of writing this article.
 To know the current market trend take a look at crypto market cap.

 Ripple – XRP

 Market Cap: $50,157,117,763